body and mind

 Lori received her bachelor of art and art history from Princeton University.
 She studied art at Massachusetts College of Art and Brandeis University and received her MFA from Burren College of Art in Ireland.
 Over the past twenty years, she has taught art to high school students in Massachusetts, taught art to Palestinian children in Jerusalem, assisted college art students in Massachusetts and Ireland, and served as Artist in Residence at Holden Village in Washington State.

-For the last couple of years, Lori has taught as an adjunct in the art department at Susquehanna University.
+For the last few years, Lori has taught as an adjunct in the art department at Susquehanna University.
 She has participated in a number of group shows, and solo projects have ranged from installing paintings in subway cars and embedding small paintings in sidewalk cracks in Brooklyn (viewable on www.lorihayesart.com) to creating daily drawings while her son naps (first posted @lorihayesart on Instagram).
 Her current work involves translating physical sensation to embodied mark-making.